-Weddings these days can get pretty expensive, but they don’t have to be.
-If you know how to shop estate sales, you can throw a budget-friendly celebration worthy of posting all over social media.
+Vintage weddings can get pretty expensive, but they don’t have to be.
+In fact, if you know how to shop estate sales, you can throw a budget-friendly celebration worthy of posting all over social media.
 All it takes is a little DIY + TLC.
-Speaking of social media, we looked on Pinterest for our favorite DIY Wedding ideas.
+Speaking of social media, we looked on Pinterest for our favorite DIY Vintage Wedding ideas.
 The one rule?
-Everything on our list had to be found at estate sales… and it was surprisingly easy!
+Everything on our list had to be found at estate sales.

-While it’s not part of the wedding celebration, the ring is probably one of the most important aspects.
-Estate sales are great places to find unique, out of the ordinary jewelry, and often at a good price.
+While it’s not part of the wedding celebration, the right ring is probably one of the most important aspects.
+Go green and go vintage.
+Estate sales are great places to find unique vintage engagement rings, and often at a good price.
 And wouldn’t you want to sport something like the ring below rather than something everyone else has?

 Your wedding will be such a blur you’ll be wondering if So and So made it to the most important day of your life.
 So if you’re thinking of skipping the guestbook in order to save some cash, think again!
 (You’ll thank us later).
 This is a cute, cheap way to make a guestbook out of an old picture frame – that your guests will actually want to step out of the drink line to sign.

 You don’t have to be a hipster to have a vintage typewriter somewhere in your wedding reception.
 But especially if you are the literary type, estate sales are great places to find brands like Underwoods and Royals to add some gravitas to the event.

 Sure you could write your cutesy messages on parchment or slate.
 Or you could really class it up and use a mirror.
 Mirrors are too expensive you say?
 Not if you hit up an estate sale where mirrors are a dime a dozen (hint: go on a Sunday).
 We love this wedding seating chart!